FTC accuses Dish of violating "Do Not Call" list

 Dish's main competitor, DirecTV, paid $5.3 million to settle similar charges in 2005 after the FTC sued the company for phoning people on the "Do Not Call" list.

-Shares of Dish, the No. 2 satellite TV provider behind DirecTV, closed up 47 cents or 1.5 percent, at $32.
+Shares of Dish, the No. 2 satellite TV provider behind DirecTV, were up 39 cents, or 1.2 percent, $31.91 in afternoon trading.

 The case is Federal Trade Commission v.
 Dish Network, U.S. District Court, Central District of Illinois, No 3:12-cv-03221